tytydraco/yessleep/out/Im_Never_Camping_Again.md

 "He cant get you son if you don't agree to go camping."
 She said as she rolled back over and went right back to sleep.

 "mom what the hell is that supposed to mean?!"
 I yelled but she ignored me.
+Confusion and anger had set in at this point.
+What was going on?
 This is crazy I thought to myself.
 Did I really just see my dead dad staring at me thru the window.
 I decided to step outside and see for myself.
 I'm not gonna be able to ever sleep again if I don't figure this out.
 I walked around the house to where my window was and nothing was there.
 Just the woods behind our house and nothing more.

 "Wont you go camping with me son."
 A voice called from the woods.

 "wont you please?"

+I stopped moving and slowly turned to look at the woods where the voice came from.

+"I'm going to get you, Just like I got your dad!"
+It yelled in a piercing screech.

-Just then a figure on all fours scuttles out of the woods towards me and begins to scream horrible screams.
+Just then a bright white figure completely naked on all fours scuttles out of the woods towards me and begins to scream horrible screams.
 I fall backwards on my ass and close my eyes waiting for the inevitable end.
-The screams get louder and louder until they're almost right on top of me.
+The screams getting louder and louder until they're almost right on top of me.
+I feel long fingers wrap around both of my ankles, Finger nails digging into my calves.
+"This is it."
+I though to myself.
+The thing that killed my dad is going to kill me then my mom.
+As soon as the thought entered my head all I could hear were my dads last words.
+Never agree to go camping again son.
+I snapped out of it.

 "IM NOT GOING CAMPING WITH YOU!"
 I screamed at the top of my lungs my hands covering my eyes.